unpywall/unpywall/README.md

 ### Query Unpaywall by text search

 If you want to search articles by a given term use the method `query`.
-The result is a [pandas](https://pandas.pydata.org/) DataFrame.
+The result is a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)

 ```python
 Unpywall.query(query='sea lion',